At Gascoigne Primary School, we use 'Projects on a Page' to facilitate teachers planning in Design Technology.

 Evaluate a range of existing products.

-Design a functional product according to a particular criteria.
+Design a functional product according to particular criteria.

 Discuss ideas and develop annotated sketches, cross-sectional and exploded diagrams, prototypes and computer-aided designs.